Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 - Extended: 60 minutes

-When to use: Multi-turn conversations where the system prompt + memory layer stay constant.
+This is useful for multi-turn conversations where the system prompt and memory layer stay the same throughout.

 Anthropic Prompt Caching (Claude 3)